top of page

 Dispersal is a unique photographic record of Stratford’s industrial and historical past.

-Marion Davies and Debra Rapp photographed over seventy large and small businesses between November 2005 and June 2007, before the businesses were issued with Compulsory Purchase Orders in order to make way for the Olympic Park.
-Their photographs capture the personalities, the workplaces and the atmosphere of this historic part of London.
+Between November 2005 and June 2007, photographers Marion Davies and Debra Rapp and were welcomed into 70 businesses, before they were issued with Compulsory Purchase Orders in order to make way for the Olympic Park.
+Their photographs capture the individuals the workplaces and the atmosphere.
 From belt manufacturers to kebab makers, salmon smoking and spare car-part suppliers to zinc galvanizers: this area was a melting pot of industries and trades.

 This photographic series has caught the imagination of those interested in London’s social and economic history, as well as the business community, photography and art enthusiasts, Londoners and tourists alike.